AlmasB/UniversalCheatSheet/README.md

 3. Dashboard Heroku -> Deploy -> Github -> auto deploy from master

 From now on pushing to that Github repo will result in auto deployment to Heroku

+## Using VM as web-server

+1. Install apache and start service
+2. `firewall-cmd --add-service=http`
+3. Using host, set network mode to NAT and port forward ip = empty, port = 8080 to ip = empty, port = 80
+4. Connect using host's ip